India–Russia relations: Nuclear deals

-Cooperation in the cultural sphere
+Cultural relations

-Indo–Russian relations in the field of culture are historical.
+Indo–Russian relations in the field of culture are historical to limited extent.
 One of the first Russian visitors to India was Afanasiy Nikitin a merchant from Tver in Russia.
-His famous journey (1466-1472) was documented in the book A Journey Beyond the Three Seas.
-Nikitin spent three years in India (1469-1472) travelling to its many regions and documenting its people, culture, economy, technology, history, society and food.
+His famous journey (1466–1472) was documented in the book A Journey Beyond the Three Seas.
+Nikitin spent three years in India (1469–1472) travelling to its many regions and documenting its people, economy, trade, agriculture and customs.
 Nikitin's journey was portrayed by Soviet actor Oleg Strizhenov alongside Hindi screen legend Nargis Dutt in the 1950s film Journey Beyond Three Seas.

 Astrakhan in Russia has historically been a trading centre for Indian merchants since the 16th century.
-In 1722 Peter the Great met with Anbu-Ram the leader of the Indians merchants in Astrakhan.
-In the meeting Peter the Great agreed to Anbu-Ram's request for full free trade including transit rights.
+In 1722 Peter the Great met with Anbu Ram the leader of the Indians merchants in Astrakhan.
+In the meeting Peter the Great agreed to Anbu Ram's request for full free trade including transit rights.

-The first Russian translation of the Bhagavad Gita was published in 1788 by decree on the orders of Catherine the Great.
 Russian pioneers who travelled to India and studied Indian culture include Gerasim Lebedev who studied ancient Indian languages in the 1780s and later Nicholas Roerich who studied Indian philosophy.
 Roerich was influenced by the philosophy of Ramakrishna and Vivekananda, the poetry of Rabindranath Tagore, and the Bhagavad Gita.
 The 130th birth anniversary of Nicholas Roerich and 100th birth anniversary of Svetoslav Roerich were celebrated in India in October 2004.

 Leading Russian Indiologist such as Ivan Minayev, Sergey Oldenburg, Fyodor Shcherbatskoy, Yuri Knorozov, Alexandr Kondratov, Nikita Gurov and Eugene Chelyshev focused their research in understanding the Indus Script, Sanskrit and Indian literature.

 Traditionally, there has been strong collaboration in the field of cinema between India and the USSR.
 Several generations of Russians grew up watching subtitled Indian films (mainly Bollywood) and vice versa for Indians watching Russian films.
 Popular Indian films in the USSR included Awara, Bobby, Barood, Mamta and Disco Dancer.
 Recent contemporary films entirely shot in Russia include Lucky: No Time for Love.
 However, after the collapse of the USSR Bollywood's market share decreased in Russia.
 Recently, however, there has been increase due to viewers having access through cable and satellite channels.
 The Russian Deputy Minister of Culture, Elena Milovzorova, stated in an interview that an Indian-Russian joint working group (JWG) would discuss procedures to allow for both countries film industries to collaborate in film production together.
 The Krasnodar Region has been discussed among officials as a possible area for shooting future Bollywood films.
-Former Russian President Dmitry Medvedev, known to be an admirer of Bollywood films, visited the film set of Yash Raj Studios and met Bollywood stars such as Shah Rukh Khan, Yash Chopra and Kareena Kapoor during his state visit to India.
+In 2010, former Russian president Dmitry Medvedev, known to be an admirer of Bollywood films, visited the film set of Yash Raj Studios and met prominent Indian film personalities such as Yash Chopra, Shah Rukh Khan and Kareena Kapoor during his state visit to India.
 He stated in an interview, "Our country is one of the places where Indian culture is most admired" in addition stated, "Russia and India are the only countries where satellite channels broadcast Indian movies 24/7."